Erectile dysfunction, also called impotence, is the inability to develop or sustain an erection satisfactory for sexual intercourse.

 How Effective Are Oral Erectile Dysfunction Drugs?

-Following surgery, as many as 60% to 70% of men who have had nerves spared on both sides of the prostate will regain erections.
+- Following surgery, up to 70% of men who have had nerves spared on both sides of the prostate will regain erections with the use of one or more oral drugs for erectile dysfunction.
 Results are less favorable for men who have had a single nerve spared or no nerves spared.